google/flax/linen_examples/cloud/README.md

 You can add `--connect` to above commands to directly land in the training session once the VM is ready.
 This is very helpful for debugging when changing things.
 Note that the VM automatically shuts down after 5 minutes of inactivity, both in case of success as in case of failure.
+On OS X this could be combined with `VM_READY_CMD="osascript -e 'display notification \"VM ready\"'"` so get undistracted when the VM is up and running.

 When tweaking the startup script or individual arguments, it is often helpful to connect to the VM, stop the scripts and end the tmux session, and then copy and